survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 }
 ```

 You can enforce code style in your project or even autoformat code with linters and code formatting tools.
 Linting can also capture mistakes in your code before you even try run it.
 Code style is subjective.
-Automation could reduce pointless discussions and improve team productivity.
+Automation can reduce pointless discussions and improve team productivity.
 It also simplifies switching between different projects and reduces time to ramp up on a new project.

 ## Configuring IDEs and Editors with EditorConfig